SamuelDennis3141/Docker/keywords.md

 >Can use --help to see all options when using a docker command

+### Viewing Running Containers

-docker ps = shows all currently running containers docker ps -a = shows all containers (incl stopped)
+docker ps = shows all currently running containers

+docker ps -a = shows all containers (incl stopped)

-Stopping & Restarting Containers docker run - creates a new container docker start - Starts a stopped container docker stop - Stops a container
+### Stopping & Restarting Containers

+docker run - creates a new container (attached mode is default)

-Understanding Attached/Detached Containers
-docker start - detached mode is default docker run - attached mode is default
+docker start - Starts a stopped container (detached mode is default)

-docker logs - can see the previous console outputs
+docker stop - Stops a container

-Interacting with Container
+### Interacting with Container

-docker run -i (interactive mode)-t (allocates a pseudo TTY) docker start -i -a
+docker run -i (interactive mode)-t (allocates a pseudo TTY)

+docker start -i -a

-Deleting Images and Containers docker rm - removes containers (stopped only) docker stop - stops container
+### Deleting Images and Containers

+docker rm - removes containers (stopped only)

 docker images - lists images

 docker rmi - removes images

-images belonging to a container cannot be removed
+Images belonging to a container cannot be removed

 docker prune - will remove all unused images

 docker run --rm Automatically removes the container when it exits

-Inspecting Images
+### Inspecting Images/Containers

+docker logs - can see the previous console outputs

 docker image inspect - gives lots of information about the image

-Copying files into and from a container
+### Copying files into and from a container

 docker cp  (local_source) (container):(dest_path)
 or
 docker cp  (container):(source) (local_dest_path)

-Naming Images and Containers
+### Naming Images and Containers

 docker run --name  - gives custom name to the container